 Employers may be justified in postponing leave when, for example, the work is at a seasonal peak; where a significant proportion of the workforce applies for parental leave at the same time; or, when the employee's role is such that his or her absence at a particular time would unduly harm the business.

-When parental leave follows maternity leave, the general rule is that a woman is entitled to return to the same job she had before the leave.
+When parental leave follows a period of maternity leave, the general rule is that a woman is entitled to return to the same job she had before the leave.
 If at the end of additional maternity leave, this would not have been reasonably practicable, and it is still not reasonably practicable at the end of parental leave, she is entitled to return to a similar job which has the same or better status, terms and conditions as the old job.